Courtesy of Australian Gold

 No matter what kind of skin type you have, you should always choose a sunscreen that is SPF 30 or greater that also is water resistant and broad spectrum so you’re protected against both UVB and UVA rays, Feely says.
 Be sure to apply sunscreen as the last step in your skin care routine—after your facial moisturizer and before your makeup.

 As for specific ingredients, Feely recommends looking for physical blockers containing minerals such as zinc oxide and titanium dioxide.
-Concerns over the environmental impact on coral reefs of two chemical blockers—oxybenzone and octinoxate—have caused several destinations, including the state of Hawaii and the city of Key West in Florida, to ban sunscreen containing those two ingredients beginning in 2021, so it’s best to avoid products containing those.
+Concerns over the environmental impact on coral reefs of two chemical blockers—oxybenzone and octinoxate—have caused several destinations, including the state of Hawaii and the city of Key West in Florida, to ban sunscreen containing those two ingredients as of January 1, 2021, so it’s best to avoid products containing those.

 With all of that in mind, Baxt says there is no one best sunblock, so it is important to find one that suits your skin best.
 Whether you have sensitive skin that burns easily, acne issues, or need to find a formula that doesn’t leave you with a sickly white cast, here are some of the best face sunscreens for all sorts of skin types.
 Just remember to reapply every two hours.